paraboul/mapchecking/README.md

 - Tweak density presets (e.g., 0.5–4.5 people/m²) to compare scenarios.
 - Share a permalink to a specific map view / shape set
 - Fast, modern UI built with Vue 3 + Vite + Tailwind CSS.

+## Configuration

+The app relies on Google Maps JavaScript API.
+The API key is set in `./src/config.json`.

 ## Dev server